 ||Gauge the likelihood and impact of harm occurring and its severity and understand how and why the harm occurs.|

-||Understand the context in which the problem arises and the different regulatory and non-regulatory tools that may be available; and then develop and implement, in partnership with other stakeholders (where appropriate) the most effective solutions.
+||Understand the context in which the problem arises and the different regulatory and non-regulatory tools that may be available; and then developing and implementing, in partnership with other stakeholders where appropriate the most effective solutions.
 Stay focused on the desired outcomes, rather than processes and/or related activities, and measuring and being accountable for those outcomes.|

 ||Continually evaluate whether a regulatory intervention is the best and most effective response, and in particular, where non-regulatory measures in partnership with other stakeholders may be more appropriate and effective.|